rhinocerose/eurorack-bastl-kompas/README.md

 ### different pins

-It is easiest to check the code or schematics but the pot 1 and 2 use the A6 and A7 analog pins that come extra in the SMD version of the ATMEGA328.
+It is easiest to check the code or schematics.
+This was done to cleanly expose the ICSP headers and serial pins.

 ### more exposed pins for extensions